Murder of Ilan Halimi: Kidnapping

 After three weeks and no success in finding the captors, the family and the police stopped receiving messages from the captors.
 Halimi, severely tortured, burned, and unclothed, was dumped next to a road at Sainte-Geneviève-des-Bois on 13 February 2006.
 He was found by a passer-by who immediately called for an ambulance.
 Halimi died from his injuries on his way to the hospital.

 The decision by the police to keep certain matters secret was seen as counter-productive, and may have prevented a facial composite of Sorour Arbabzadeh ("Emma"), the girl who lured Halimi to the apartment.
-Investigation showed that more than 20 people, some of them teenagers, took part directly or indirectly in the kidnapping.
-Some of them later claimed they never knew his fate, and Arbabzadeh (who was 17 at the time), later sent a letter to his family to say how sorry she was.
+Investigations showed that more than 20 people, some of them teenagers, took part directly or indirectly in the kidnapping.
+Some of them later claimed that they never knew his fate, and Arbabzadeh (who was 17 at the time), later sent a letter to his family to say how sorry she was.

 A woman, referred to as Audrey L., surrendered after the police had released a facial composite picture.
 She pointed to the Barbarians, a gang of African immigrants who had perpetrated similar abductions in the past.
 In the subsequent days, French police arrested 15 people in connection with the crime.
-The leader of the gang, Youssouf Fofana (born 1980), who had been born in Paris to parents from the Ivory Coast, fled to his parents' homeland together with Arbabzadeh.
+The leader of the gang, Youssouf Fofana (born 1980), who had been born in Paris to parents from the Ivory Coast, fled to his parents' homeland, together with Arbabzadeh.
 They were arrested on February 23 in Abidjan and extradited to France on 4 March 2006.

 Ransom

 The kidnappers originally thought Halimi was wealthy because he came from a Jewish family.
-According to then Interior Minister Nicolas Sarkozy, members of the gang confessed that they believed all Jews to be rich, and it motivated them to target several Jews.
+According to the then Interior Minister Nicolas Sarkozy, members of the gang confessed that they believed all Jews to be rich, and this motivated them to target several Jews.

-The kidnappers demanded ransom, initially €450,000, eventually decreasing to €5,000.
+The kidnappers demanded a ransom, initially €450,000, eventually decreasing to €5,000.
 It has been claimed that the family of Halimi was told that if they could not raise the money, they should get it from the Jewish community.

-In order to convince Halimi's parents their son had been kidnapped, the abductors sent a picture of the young man being threatened by a gun and holding a newspaper to prove the date and time.
+In order to convince Halimi's parents their son had been kidnapped, the abductors sent a picture of the young man being threatened with a gun and holding a newspaper to prove the date and time.